 Until the end of 2019, companies and other legal entities may have had income from three different sources: income from business activities, agricultural income, and personal-source income.
 The net taxable income was calculated separately for each source.
-The expenses of one source of income could not be deducted from the taxable income of another source, and a loss from one source of income could not be offset taxable income from another source.
-All taxable income received by a company is taxed at the CIT rate of 20%, irrespective of the source to which it is attributable.
+The expenses of one source of income could not be deducted from the taxable income of another source, and a loss from one source of income could not offset taxable income from another source.
+All taxable income received by a company was taxed at the CIT rate of 20%, irrespective of the source to which it was attributable.